containers/podman/docs/podman-pull.1.md

 **--cert-dir**

-Pathname of a directory containing TLS certificates and keys
+Pathname of a directory containing TLS certificates and keys.
+Default certificates directory is _/etc/containers/certs.d_.

 **--creds**